MCamner/mcamner-journal/README.md

 # MCamner Journal

-> A personal command-line inspired journal on systems, technology, art, and thinking.
+> A command-line inspired journal on systems, technology, art, and thinking.

 ---

-## Live
+### Live
 https://mcamner.github.io/mcamner-journal/

 ---

-## Concept
+## Philosophy

 This is not a traditional blog.

-It’s a **structured journal** built around clarity and signal:
+It is a **journal designed for thinking**.

+Most platforms optimize for publishing.
+This optimizes for:

-- short entries
+- clarity
-- visual fragments
+- signal
-- system notes
+- iteration
-- ideas in progress
+- unfinished ideas

-Less publishing.
+> Less publishing.
 More thinking.

 ---

-## Experience
+## Interface

-The site is designed like a **terminal surface**:
+The journal is built like a **command surface**:

 - minimal UI
 - fast scanning
-- grid-based content
+- grid-based layout
+- no frameworks
-- no distractions
+- no noise

 It reflects how ideas actually form — not how they are polished.